Thought you were awesome at Tetris? Guess again.

 - Musical Spoiler: If the music cuts out towards the end of a section, the next section is going to have significant changes from the current section.

 - Nintendo Hard: On top of the difficult learning curve, getting GM in any of the games (other than TGM1) is a feat that takes many months, if not years, to attain.
-As of this update, there are maybe about 100 or so players with a GM rank in TAP Master (a mere three of which come from outside of Japan), and three Ti GMs.
-That said, the series is actually some of the fairest games in the Tetris franchise.
+As of this update, there are maybe about 100 or so players with a GM rank in TAP Master (a mere three of which come from outside of Japan), and six Ti GMs, with only one from outside Japan. note That said, the series is actually some of the fairest games in the Tetris franchise.

 - Non-Indicative Difficulty: Level ~300 to 500 in TGM1 and TAP is regarded as the trickiest part of Master mode; since it's partway between minimally-low gravity and 20G, it can be tricky to tell what moves are possible and what moves are not.

 - Nonstandard Game Over: Certain modes have what is known as a torikan, which terminates your game if you hit a specific level too slowly.
 TAP's T.A.
 Death and Ti's Master have one at level 500, and Ti's Shirase has two—one at level 500, and one at level 1,000.
-Word of God has claimed that level 1,300 (the highest level reached so far) is a torikan, but even the best players in the world have yet to find a way to see levels 1,301 and up.
+Word of God claimed that level 1,300 (the highest level reached so far) was also a torikan, but leaked data proved that there's nothing past level 1,300.

 - Public Medium Ignorance: Trying to explain the difference between this and other versions of Tetris to other people, particularly those who haven't seen the infamous "Japan Tetris Finals" or "Invisible Tetris" videos, in which case they'll probably flip out and declare the series as some sort of evil freaky Japanese thing.
 Pick your poison.